xmtp/xmtp-dot-org/src/pages/grants.md

 :::caution XMTP Grants

-We are no longer accepting applications for XMTP Grants.
-Make sure to follow us on [Twitter](https://twitter.com/xmtp_) for updates on when applications will be available again
+XMTP is not accepting applications for grants at this time.
+Make sure to [follow XMTP on Twitter](https://twitter.com/xmtp_) for updates on when grants will reopen.

 :::

 ## ✨ Mission